Old Town Hall, Toruń

-The Old Town City Hall in Toruń - the main secular building of Toruń's Old Town, a Gothic building created in stages during the 13th and 14th centuries, reconstructed in the 17th century and rebuilt after destruction in the 18th century, one of the most outstanding examples of medieval city architecture in central Europe, the main seat of the District Museum in Toruń.
+The Old Town City Hall in Toruń is the main secular building of Toruń's Old Town, a Gothic building created in stages during the 13th and 14th centuries, reconstructed in the 17th century and rebuilt after destruction in the 18th century, one of the most outstanding examples of medieval city architecture in central Europe, the main seat of the District Museum in Toruń.

 Location

 The City Hall is located in the Old Town Complex, on the Old Town Market Square.

 History

 Original buildings of the city hall grew gradually during the 13th and 14th centuries.
 The merchant's house with its cloth hall (domus forensis) was probably built on the place of the present western wing on the basis of the privilege granted in 1259 by Prussian master Gerhard von Hirzberg.
 Another privilege for the construction of the tower, stalls and bread benches, on the place of today's eastern wing of the city hall, comes from 1274.
 According to the reconstruction by E. Gąsiorowski, at the end of the 13th century, the Old Town Market Square consisted of two elongated, parallel buildings.
 There was a merchant's house to the west and a building with stalls and bread benches to the east.
 The walls of both buildings were connected by curtain walls.
 On the south side, there was a tower adjacent to the bread stalls and benches, extended by two storeys in 1385 and preserved in this form to this day.

 The present shape of the city hall is a result of an extensive construction project from the years 1391-1399, carried out in the Gothic style, probably under the direction of the Polish town constructor, master Andrew, based on the privilege of grand master Konrad von Wallenrode from 1393 (the privilege was issued during the construction).
 Old commercial buildings were demolished at that time, leaving only the tower.
 The administrative, commercial and judicial functions were combined in one building, which was a unique solution in Europe at the time.
 The city hall took the form of a four-winged building on a 44 × 52 m rectangular plan, with an internal courtyard accessible through four gates in the middle of each wing.
 The tower was based on the Flemish beffroi towers.
 It was covered with a high Gothic roof (destroyed in 1703), which was a distinctive element of the former skyline of the city.